Skip to content

 Georgia Tech’s discovery and development of new and improved materials – those that revolutionize consumer electronics, for instance – lead to wide-ranging technological advances.

-Georgia Tech is part of the NSF's new National Nanotechnology Coordinated Infrastructure (NNCI).
+Georgia Tech has been chosen to be the Coordinating Office of the National Nanotechnology Coordinated Infrastructure (NNCI) program.

 Subscribe to our RSS Feeds with your favorite reader.

 Sign up to receive our monthly email newsletter.